Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.6/plugins/crazycrates/faq.md

 ### 8. When I set a head as a crate and try to use a physical key.
 It doesn't do anything?
 #### Reason:
 The issue is the item you have set the key to.
 Certain items cannot be used on certain blocks like `Tripwire Hooks`.
-Bukkit/Spigot tells our plugin to ignore the click event because they cancelled it, They don't tell us that they right clicked it.
+The server tells our plugin to ignore the click event because they cancelled it, They don't tell us that they right clicked it.
 #### Solution:
 Use an item that isn't a `TRIPWIRE_HOOK`, Use a `FEATHER` or something.